Last Updated: Feb 21st, 2025

 If I request service, how long is the wait?

 Bruh, we are hobbyist.
-This is a spare time project brought online because we wanted to and we enjoy operating a virtual ISP.
+This is a spare time project brought online because we enjoy operating a virtual ISP.
 If you reach out to support via the ticket system or email, you should expect to wait for a response for around one to two days.
 We try to be quick with request and support related inquiries, but all of our volunteer techs have lives, jobs and projects outside of both Marbled Fennec Networks and FurrIX.

 What level of support is provided by your volunteers?